 About Pag Island

-The island of Pag boasts 270 km of beautiful beaches and hidden coves, from those with rocky shores to the finest sand; many of these beaches are among the loveliest in Kvarner, in northern Dalmatia, and perhaps on the entire Adriatic coast.
-Novalja has become a famous destination due to the entertaining party beach Zrće, called the Croatian Ibiza for its exciting nightlife.
-This is a favourite destination for those who love dancing, good music and night life.
-In addition to Zrće, the most popular beaches in the area of Novalja and the neighbouring municipality Kolan are: Straško, Trinćel, Babe, Caska, Ručica, Beriknica, Jadra, Čista, Pješčana plaža, Sv.
-Duh, and many smaller beaches in the hidden bays from Novalja towards Lun.
+The island of Pag boasts many beautiful beaches and hidden coves, from those with rocky shores to the finest sand; many of these beaches are among the loveliest in northern Dalmatia, perhaps on the entire Adriatic coast.
+Novalja, though, is now renowned for its party beach, Zrće, referred to as the Croatian Ibiza - this is a favourite destination for those who love dancing, good music and nightlife.

 In the nearby small resort of Nin (just across the bridge on the mainland) you will find some lovely sandy beaches, the smallest cathedral in the world, a Roman temple, a Salt Museum (with guided tours) and an old town built on an island in the lagoon accessed by two old stone bridges.
 There is also evidence for the medicinal benefits of the local mud.